 - Handles and nicknames are fine, but no keyword stuffing in names.
 If it’s a useful comment, we may still publish it, but reserve the right to alter the commenter name with a generic name we choose.

-- While URLs within comments are not hyperlinked, including relevant links in comments is encouraged; irrelevant links are never welcomed and may be removed if the comment is published.
+- While URLs within comments are not hyperlinked, including relevant URLs in comments is allowed.
+Irrelevant link URLs are never welcomed and may be removed if the comment is published.

-- HTML is enabled but please don’t post images.
+- HTML is enabled, but please do not post images.